 It is not fully understood what causes higher methane levels but possibilities include:

-Chronic constipation for other reasons the high methane levels.
+- Chronic constipation for other reasons than high methane levels.

 The Role Of Methane In Health & Disease

 Methane production in the gut is known to be associated with slow gut transit